 - 2.1 Recent budgets have taken account of reducing government grant over the period of the last comprehensive spending review.
-At the time of writing this report we are awaiting the provisional local government finance settlement for 2023/24 which according to the policy statement issued on 12 December is a settlement for one year with some clarification of funding for year two (2024/25).
-It is assumed that the Lower tier services grant is eliminated to help fund the announcement of a 3% funding increase guarantee grant and the new grant introduced this year - 'Services Grant' - provided for all local authorities - will be reduced to claw back funding for the national insurance contributions increase that was reversed.
-The allocation for Teignbridge is estimated to reduce to £0.177 million from £0.234 million this year.
+We have received the provisional local government finance settlement for 2023/24 which is a settlement for one year with some clarification of funding for year two (2024/25).
+The Lower tier services grant is eliminated to help fund the announcement of a 3% funding increase guarantee grant and the new grant introduced in 2022/23 - 'Services Grant' - provided for all local authorities has been reduced to claw back funding for the national insurance contributions increase that was reversed.
+The allocation for Teignbridge in 2023/24 is to reduce to £0.132 million from £0.234 million.
+The funding guarantee grant allocation amounts to £1.132 million for 2023/24.
 New Homes Bonus (NHB) is extended for one more year but with no legacy payments.
 Council tax thresholds are increased to the higher of 3% or above £5 (see 4.5 for full explanation).
 100% business rates retention was promised in earlier consultations but with the transfer in of some funding obligations.
 Government had suggested introducing 75% business rates retention however this appears to be scrapped now as part of the levelling up agenda.
 We will continue to work as a Business rates pool with the rest of Devon.
 Receipt of revenue support grant ended in 2018/19 and new homes bonus legacy payments were reduced.
 The reduction was from 6 years to 5 years in 2017/18 and then to 4 years from 2018/19.
 An initial baseline reduction of 0.4% was also set for 2017/18 reducing the Bonus further.
 No further modifications were made in 2018/19 through to 2022/23.
 For 2023/24 New Homes Bonus continues for a further year.
-Government had indicated its intention to cease New Homes Bonus in future years with further consultation to take place next year about any future replacement.
+Government had indicated its intention to cease New Homes Bonus in future years with further consultation to take place about any future replacement.
 See also 4.15 below. - 2.2 We have benefitted from previous savings plans and restructuring efficiencies are still producing cost reductions.
 This budget also benefits from the Strata partnership and savings made.
 We are in the second year of 'Better 2022' as part of the recovery plan to identify savings through service reviews following the successful Business Efficiency Service Transition (BEST) 2020 reviews and Business Challenge in earlier years. - 2.3 The economy still remains turbulent due to fallout from the pandemic and the uncertainties continue about future demand, supply and outcomes now that we have left the European Union and recessionary economic conditions and cost of living impacts.
 Teignbridge saw significant losses in income in particular from fees and charges, rental income has also seen significant reductions.
 Some good recovery has taken place in specific income streams but still below pre pandemic projections.